telerik/kendo-ui-builder/docs/data-providers/rest.md

 Every data source for the CRUD data operations defines its own endpoint.
 The data provider supports a base URL so that you can define an endpoint for each data source and each CRUD data operation.

-Currently for the generic REST data provider, the Builder does not support hierarchy and has no schema of the data it contains.
+Currently, the Builder does not support hierarchy for the generic REST data provider and has no schema of the data it contains.
 This means that you can call the data service but cannot relate the data sources through the Builder.
 To establish the relation between the data, you have to manually add all data fields&mdash;for example, set the types and editors.

 ## Setting Generic REST Data Providers